TIP-Global-Health/eheza-app/README.md

 Eventually, we may want to deal with some of this in the app itself (i.e. ask the user to reload when a new version is available, and give the user a way to relinquish the URL from within the app itself).

+Note that to get the "work while offline" caching, you need to access the app via https ... e.g. https://***REMOVED***/app/